Reducing noise from monitors

 Custom SQL & Validation Monitors

 SQL and Validation monitors may remain in a breached state for an extended period while the threshold stays violated.
-In addition to grouping by status, these monitors offer the following notification frequency controls:
+In addition to grouping by status, these monitors offer the following notification frequency controls, which are available in the Send notifications section of monitor creation:

 • Send another notification every [ X ] runs of the monitor